 Sales and Use Tax Exemption for Manufacturing Machinery & Equipment (M&E)

-This exemption can be availed of by manufacturers and processors who set up company in Washington.
+This exemption can be availed of by manufacturers and processors who set up companies in Washington.
 The sales and use tax exemption is governed by RCW 82.08.02565 and 82.12.02565.
-This exemption is applicable for machinery and equipment that is related to the following:
+This exemption is applicable to machinery and equipment that is related to the following:

 - Acting upon or interacting with items related to tangible personal property

 - Aids in guidance, controlling, measurement, verification, aligning, or regulation of tangible personal property

 - Aids in transportation, handling, or temporarily storage of an item of tangible personal property at the manufacturing facility

 - Providing physical support or access to tangible personal property within a manufacturing facility

 - Producing another item of tangible personal property that will be used in research and development or manufacturing operation